 - Customers, members, and donors can only reset their password when they try to log into their account before checkout.
 The option to reset their password doesn't appear on the checkout page.

-We've prepared information you can add to your website as a start.
+We've prepared sample messages you can add to your website as a start.
 You can also update your policies to include this information.

 Account holders who forget their passwords